Deciding Conditional Termination: Introduction

 Unfortunately, in practice, the cases in which the closed form of the sequence of preconditions $\{\pre^n_R(\true)\}_{n \geq 0}$ is definable in a decidable fragment of arithmetic, are fairly rare.
 All relations considered so far are conjunctive, meaning that they can represent only simple program loops of the form {\tt while(condition)\{body\}} where the loop body contains no further conditional constructs.
-Whereas in reality such simple programs are rare, our results can be used as building blocks of other termination proof methods \cite{henzinger-rybalchenko-popl08}, which discard {\em lasso-shaped} non-termination counterexamples one by one.
+Whereas in reality such simple programs are rare, our results can be used as building blocks of other termination proof methods \cite{Cook:2006}, which discard {\em lasso-shaped} non-termination counterexamples one by one.
+Our method can be used for proving non-termination as well, by embedding it into general algorithms, such as \cite{henzinger-rybalchenko-popl08}.

-In order to deal with more complicated program loops, we use the method of {\em transition invariants} \cite{transition-invariants} to compute safe underapproximations of the strongest termination preconditions.
-Concretely, we compute a {\em transition invariant}, which is an overapproximation of the transitive closure of the transition relation of the program, restricted to the states reachable from some set of initial configurations.
-If one can find a finite union $R^\#_1 \cup \ldots \cup R^\#_m$ of octagonal relations that is a transition invariant, then we can compute an an overapproximation of the weakest non-termination set as $\wrs(R^\#_1) \cup \ldots \cup \wrs(R^\#_m)$.
+In order to deal with more complicated program loops, we use the method of {\em transition invariants} \cite{transition-invariants} to compute safe under-approximations of the strongest termination preconditions.
+Concretely, we compute a {\em transition invariant}, which is an over-approximation of the transitive closure of the transition relation of the program, restricted to the states reachable from some set of initial configurations.
+If one can find a finite union $R^\#_1 \cup \ldots \cup R^\#_m$ of octagonal relations that is a transition invariant, then we can compute an over-approximation of the weakest non-termination precondition as $\wrs(R^\#_1) \cup \ldots \cup \wrs(R^\#_m)$.
 The required termination precondition is the complement of this set.

 This method can infer non-termination preconditions for programs without procedure calls.
-It is moreover shown to be complete, and yield the precise result for a class of programs without nested loops, called {\em flat}.
+It is moreover shown to be complete, and to yield the precise result for a class of programs without nested loops, called {\em flat}.
 Moreover, we studied a restriction of flat programs in which all transitions within loops are labeled with octagonal constraints, and found that, for this restricted class, the problem of existence of infinite runs is NP-complete.

 We have implemented the computation of transition invariants and procedure summaries in the \textsc{Flata} tool for the analysis of integer programs.
 Several experiments on inferring non-termination preconditions have been performed, and reported.